archerydwd/blog/README.md

 # Chicago Boss Blog Application

-Please note this is not a tutorial, I have wrote it in that style so you can follow along.
-If you get into trouble (like I did) try the mailing list or just google it.
-You will find that you will actually learn more from researching it and getting into tight spots. ;)
+This is a tutorial for building a Chicago Boss blog application.
+If you get into trouble (like I did) try the mailing list or google it.

 I built this app with the Chicago Boss framework to be used as part of a series of applications that I will be performing tests on.
-This is a Chicago Boss version of the Ruby on Rails blog application: https://github.com/archerydwd/rails-blog & the Flask version is here: https://github.com/archerydwd/flask_blog
+See my Ruby on Rails version of this application here: https://github.com/archerydwd/rails-blog The Flask version is here: https://github.com/archerydwd/flask_blog

 I am going to be performing tests on this app using some load testing tools such as Gatling & Tsung.

-Once I have tested this application and the other verisons of it, I will publish the results, which can then be used as a benchmark for others when trying to choose a framework.
+Once I have tested this application and the other verisons of it, I will publish the results, which can then be used as a benchmark for others when choosing a framework.

-You can build this app using a framework of your choosing and then follow the testing mechanisms that I will describe and then compare the results against my benchmark to get an indication of performance levels of your chosen framework.
+You can build this app using a framework of your choosing and then follow the testing mechanisms that I have described here: https://github.com/archerydwd/gatling-tests

-==
+Then compare your results against my benchmarks to get an indication of performance levels for your chosen framework.

+=
 ###Installing Erlang and Chicago Boss
-==

 At the time of writing Erlang was at version: 17.4 and Chicago Boss at version: 0.8.14